evenh/az-blob-hashdeep/README.md

 A simple tool for generating [hashdeep](https://github.com/jessek/hashdeep) compatible output for an Azure Blob Storage container.
 Useful for verifying migration of data to/from Azure.

-This implementation requires that the `Content-MD5` is set for all the blobs in a container.
+The default implementation requires that the `Content-MD5` is set for all the blobs in a container.
 It will **not** verify the hashes, it will only be used for the final output.
+Optionally `--calculate` can be set to download every file to memory in order to calculate the actual MD5.

 ## How to use?